Short service dismissal: What it is and how to get it right

 What is a good process for dismissal?

-Once you have collected the evidence you should draft a well thought out initial letter detailing the reasons for dismissal.
+Next, you should draft an initial letter detailing the reasons for dismissal.
 If this is for a breach of contract, state the reasons.
-If it is redundancy for financial reasons these must also be clearly laid out.
+If it is redundancy for financial reasons, these must also be clearly laid out.

 3. Conduct a meeting